acrawford73/sgc-media/README.md

 Copy and configure .env-config file to \~/sgc-media/.env

-Set the following parameters in .env:
+Set the following (Development) parameters in .env file:

 Create secret keys: